dhschall/gem5-svr-bench/README.md

 ## Boot benchmark and take snapshot

-Before we can start simulating the actual benchmark (1) linux has to be booted, (2) the docker image has to be started and (3) the benchmarks JIT engine -- very common for server applications -- has to be warmed up.
+Before we can start simulating the actual benchmark (1) Linux has to be booted, (2) the docker image has to be started and (3) the benchmarks JIT engine -- very common for server applications -- has to be warmed up.
 The KVM accelerated core is used to perform all three steps after which a checkpoint is taken.
 > Note KVM can only be used if the host ISA is the same as the simulated system.